kkots/ggxrd_hitbox_overlay_2211/README.md

 68) Now closing the main UI window does not close the whole UI.
 However, when you press the hotkey for showing/hiding UI (ESC by default), the main UI window will reappear automatically.
 To get rid of it you could pin every window but the main one and use ESC to toggle between "show all" - "show only pinned" - "show none" modes, stopping only on "show only pinned" and "show none", therefore not letting the main window be displayed.
 69) The Cancels panel now shows YRC windows.
 You can disable this in Settings - General Settings - Show YRC Windows In Cancels Panel.
 70) In Combo Recipe, when showing microwalks or microdashes is disabled but showing idle time is enabled, microwalks and/or microdashes will be converted to idle time and all idle time there will be fused together and displayed as one entry of #) (Idle Xf).
+71) Added options in General Settings to prevent RISC from resetting in Training Mode when that player is not entirely idle, like for example when performing a Burst, and to prevent Burst Gauge and Tension Gauge from resetting (this is all Training Mode) when one of the players is not entirely idle (here the example would be Faint/Dizziness animation), and to prevent Training Mode's Counter Hit - Forced/Random/Forced Mortal Counter setting from taking effect on opponents that are either in Burst or Faint/Dizziness animation.